This is the time of year when some of us suffer cruel and unusual punishment: attending boring graduation ceremonies.

 Parents of the average student: Well, she made it.
 And now I don’t have to stay up nights helping her with calculus.

 Parents of the honor society student: Wow, she got another award.
 She must have inherited her dad’s smart genes.
-Most of us graduated “Thank You, Lawdy” not summa cum laude.
+Some of us graduated “Thank You, Lawdy” not summa cum laude.

 Speaking of genius minds, my wise old dad used to drill this thought into us, If I pursue this course of action, make this decision, where will I be ten years from now?